-- (a) the unaudited consolidated interim financial statements of the Issuer for the six months ended 30 June 2024; - (b) the audited consolidated annual financial statements of the Issuer for the financial year ended 31 December 2023 and the auditor's report by KPMG thereon; - (c) the audited consolidated annual financial statements of the Issuer for the financial year ended 31 December 2022 and the auditor's report by KPMG thereon; and - (d) the unaudited Pillar 3 disclosures of the Issuer for the year ended 31 December 2023, which have been previously published, save that any statement contained herein or in a document which is deemed to be incorporated by reference herein shall be deemed to be modified or superseded for the purpose of these Listing Particulars to the extent that a statement contained in any such document, all or the relevant portion of which is deemed to be incorporated by reference herein, modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
+- (a) the audited consolidated annual financial statements of the Issuer for the financial year ended 31 December 2024 and the auditor's report by KPMG thereon; - (b) the audited consolidated annual financial statements of the Issuer for the financial year ended 31 December 2023 and the auditor's report by KPMG thereon; and - (c) the unaudited Pillar 3 semi-annual disclosures of the Issuer for the period ended 30 June 2024, which have been previously published, save that any statement contained herein or in a document which is deemed to be incorporated by reference herein shall be deemed to be modified or superseded for the purpose of these Listing Particulars to the extent that a statement contained in any such document, all or the relevant portion of which is deemed to be incorporated by reference herein, modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of these Listing Particulars.
 Those parts of the documents incorporated by reference in these Listing Particulars are either not relevant for prospective investors in the Securities or the relevant information is included elsewhere in these Listing Particulars.
 Any documents themselves incorporated by reference into a document that is incorporated by reference into these Listing Particulars shall not form part of these Listing Particulars.